deepakvalagam/datasciencecoursera/Codebook.md

-The complete list of variables of each feature vector is available in 'summary_features.txt'
+The complete list of variables of each feature vector is available in 'summary_codes.txt'